What Every Man Should Take Away From #MeToo

 Don’t refer to your female colleague as “baby” or “honey” or “sweetcheeks.”

 “This is a subtle way of putting them down, elevating your own status over them as a man who is choosing to vote them as attractive, and reminding them and all present that they’re just cute little ladies that nobody should listen to.”
-Editors note: it also makes you sound like you’re in a ’80s movie set in outback of Arkansas.
+Editors note: it also makes you sound like you’re in a ’70s movie set in outback of Arkansas.
+(And it should probably go without saying that demeaning nicknames are definitely among the 100 Things Men Shouldn’t Say.)

 Make sure your partner is having a good time in bed, instead of just tacitly agreeing to the encounter.